 Depending on where exactly your hotel is, you might be able to walk.
 Alternatively, you could perhaps use a quick taxi ride, or take the metro for just one stop.

 The bus to Syntagma will take around 60 minutes, or maybe longer.
 This generally depends on traffic and time of the day.
-Buses leave every 20 minutes or so.
+Buses leave every 20 minutes or less frequently, depending on the time of the day.

 How to take the airport bus X95